Skip to main content

 Authorization code10 minutesSingle-use; deleted after exchange.

-When you refresh, the old refresh token is blacklisted (SHA-256 hashed and stored in Redis for 31 days) and a brand new pair is issued.
+When you refresh, the old refresh token is blacklisted for 31 days (only its SHA-256 hash is stored) and a brand new pair is issued.
 Re-using a rotated refresh token returns 401 Token has been revoked.

 Install/Re-install Limits